Hypothesis Testing for Shapes using Vectorized Persistence Diagrams: Introduction

 Most statistical and machine learning methods, however, cannot be directly applied to persistent homology results.
-First, numeric outputs of persistent homology are not vectors.
-The numeric values that we obtain are sets of intervals that describe how topological features persist.
-Also, the number of intervals produced differs from dataset to dataset.
-Therefore, we cannot use approaches developed for symbolic data \citep{Billard2006}.
-Various approaches have been suggested to represent persistent homology results in different spaces while preserving the summarized topological information; in Euclidean space \citep{Bendich2016tracking, Adams2017}, reproducing kernel Hilbert space (RKHS) \citep{Reininghaus2015,Kusano2016}, and $L^2$-space \citep{Bubenik2015}.
+Outputs of persistent homology are algebraic objects, not vectors.
+The numeric summary of persistent homology outputs are sets of intervals that describe how topological features persist.
+Therefore, we cannot simply extend approaches developed for symbolic data, such as \cite{gioia2005basic} and \cite{Billard2006}, to persistent homology results.
+Various approaches have been suggested to represent persistent homology results in different spaces while preserving the summarized topological information; in Euclidean space \citep{Bendich2016tracking, Adcock2016, Adams2017,Kalisnik2018}, reproducing kernel Hilbert space (RKHS) \citep{Reininghaus2015,kusano2017kernel}, and $L^2$-space \citep{Bubenik2015}.